The OpenID Connect security scheme in OpenAPI

 OpenID Connect is an authentication layer built on top of the OAuth 2.0 protocol.
 It allows clients to verify the identity of end-users based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.

-As amazing as OAuth 2.0 is, it doesn’t know anything much about a particular user.
-There is simply some entity which has an access token, and there are some conventions about how to then find out what user that is like GET /me
+As amazing as OAuth 2.0 is, it doesn’t know much about a particular user.
+It recognizes a user as an entity that has an access token and has some conventions for identifying users, like using GET /me

-or popping a user_id into a response.
-OpenID Connect standardizes these conventions and adds more convenience on top.
+or inserting a user ID into a response.
+OpenID Connect standardizes these conventions and adds more convenience.

-To define an OpenID Connect security scheme in your OpenAPI specification, you use the openIdConnect
+To define an OpenID Connect security scheme in your OpenAPI document, use the openIdConnect

 type in the securitySchemes